ShaadHussain/Cashy_Cash_Register/README.md

-### Welcome to Ca$hy! - A Cash Register for all your "changing" needs
+# Welcome to Ca$hy! - A Cash Register for all your "changing" needs

-To use the app, please visit [this link](https://O3QIP6IQVRRRSRXS.anvil.app/MLA4SG3FOOJRTPCNLX5CVKWK)
+To use the app, please visit this [link].(https://O3QIP6IQVRRRSRXS.anvil.app/MLA4SG3FOOJRTPCNLX5CVKWK)

-The app was written in Python and uses Anvil, an only-Python framework for building apps quickly.
+The app was written in Python and uses Anvil, a Python-only full-stack framework for building and publishing web apps quickly.

 ## Assumptions

-There were a couple of assumptions made for the design of this app:
+There were a couple of assumptions made for the design of this app.

 The first is that I assumed that when a transaction was conducted, the register would be replenished *after* the change was given out.
 This coincides with the example given in the description of the transaction of $1 - 0.89¢ with zero dimes in the register.